benzino77/clamav-rest-api/README.md

 ##### Configuration

 `clamav-rest-api` needs some information to run properly.
 For example it needs to know where to find ClamAV.
 This kind of information can be provided by `.env` file or by setting environemnt variables.
 Example `.env` file can be find [here](./.env.example).
 What you need to do is to copy `.env.example` file to `.env` and edit it to provide configuration parameters which meet your needs.
-Here is w short description of those parameters:
+Here is a short description of those parameters:

 - `NODE_ENV` - describe application environment (production, development, test, etc.)
 - `APP_PORT` - port number on which `clamav-rest-api` will listen to requests